Key Takeaways:

 Although registration of the work is not mandatory, it can play a vital role in a court of law if a dispute arises regarding the owner of the copyright.

-Registration can act as prima facie evidence and can be in favor of the real owner.
+Registration can act as prima facie evidence and can be in favour of the content owner.
 Therefore, it is advisable to register your work, as it can strengthen your case if legal action is necessary.

 Report Copyright Infringement on Spotify